codeparkhouston/guided-inspect-element/README.md

         element.style {
             color: rgb(255, 255, 255);
         }
-4. Click on the second } and add
+4. Click on the ```}``.
+This will att a new line to the code.
+Type:

         -webkit-transform: rotate(20deg);
 5. Experiment with the number of degrees.
+For example, change the code to:

+        -webkit-transform: rotate(200deg);

 ### D. CSS